javalin/website/_posts/tutorials/2017-09-22-javalin-websocket-example-kotlin.md

 ```

 ## Building a JavaScript Client
-In order to use demonstrate that our application works, we can build a JavaScript client.
+In order to demonstrate that our application works, we can build a JavaScript client.
 First we create our index.html:

 ```markup